ffrouin/arduino/garden-angel/README.md

-#  Garden Angel for Arduino Uno release 0.1
+#  Garden Angel for Arduino Uno

 The garden angel is an electronic system that monitor air humidity, temperature and light.
 Data is acquired every second.
 Due to the low